pascalandy/maesh/README.md

 ## Maesh: Simpler Service Mesh

-Maesh is a simple, yet full-featured service mesh..
+Maesh is a simple, yet full-featured service mesh.
 It is container-native and fits as your de-facto service mesh in your Kubernetes cluster.
 It supports the latest Service Mesh Interface specification [SMI](https://smi-spec.io) that facilitates integration with pre-existing solution.
 Moreover, Maesh is opt-in by default,